HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Introduction

-Motivated by the limitations highlighted in both research directions, this work studies out of domain transfer in LMs without the need for fine-tuning, using \textbf{HatePrototypes}, vector representations of hate classes, evaluated across cross-domain benchmarks.
-While prior studies have examined cross-task and cross-domain transfer, questioning the extent of shared hate related knowledge embedded in LMs, to the best of our knowledge, no prior work (1) employs prototype-based classification to analyze the transferability of LMs fine tuned on implicit versus explicit hate benchmarks, or (2) explores how such transfer can be achieved without fine-tuning between implicit and explicit hate speech tasks.
-We further analyze prototypes constructed layer wise to guide early exiting in models for implicit and explicit hate detection.
 Overall, our contributions are as follows: (1) We analyze the role of HatePrototypes in the transferability of LMs optimized for implicit hate detection, explicit hate detection, or general safety moderation, and find significant performance improvements in prototype-based transfer between models.
 (2) We show that HatePrototypes are transferable between implicit and explicit hate messages, with consistent findings across two model families.
-(3) We further explore early exiting in models fine tuned on implicit and explicit hate speech tasks, demonstrating how layer wise prototype construction can enhance efficiency and performance.
+(3) We further explore early exiting in models fine-tuned on implicit and explicit hate speech tasks, demonstrating how layer wise prototype construction can enhance efficiency and performance.

 {\textbf{Content warning:} This article contains illustrative examples of hateful content.}